handong1587/handong1587.github.io/_posts/web_dev/2016-07-31-add-lunr-search-plugin-for-blog.md

 [http://handong1587.github.io/web_dev/2016/07/03/install-therubyracer.html](http://handong1587.github.io/web_dev/2016/07/03/install-therubyracer.html)

-Keep you aware don't include jQuery twice.
+Keep yourself aware that you don't include jQuery twice.
 It can really cause all sorts of issues.

 This post explains in a more detail: